Browse Journals and Peer-Reviewed Series

 Journal of Nursing & Interprofessional Leadership in Quality & Safety (JoNILQS) is an open-access, peer-reviewed online journal focusing on practical quality improvement initiatives that have the potential to improve patient outcomes over a broad spectrum of healthcare settings.
 Its target audience and contributors include nurses, physicians and other healthcare professionals, researchers, and administrators concerned with improving healthcare outcomes.

-Published in spring and fall, the journal was launched in fall of 2016.
+Published in spring and fall, the journal was launched in fall of 2016, and the last issue was published in fall of 2022.
 The issues highlight small scale quality improvement and safety projects that address specific areas of practice improvement, including administrative, clinical, and healthcare-related initiatives.

 Journal of Shock and Hemodynamics (McGovern Medical School)